-There’s three rails in addition to what I’ve already mentioned, which is tons of space for his work shirts, suit jackets and casual shirts, too.
+There’s three rails in addition to what I’ve already mentioned, which is ample storage for his work shirts, suit jackets and casual shirts, too.

-Speaking of shelves, hooks on the sides of the shelves are a great spot to hang extras, like baseball caps or backpacks.
+Speaking of shelves, adding hooks on the sides of the shelves is a great place to hang extras, like baseball caps or backpacks.

 And while this room is not wired for a light fixture, we solved that problem by installing a plug-in sconce on the wall.
 The cable is tucked over to the side and secured with command strips for a cleaner look.

 Plus, I wanted the natural light to flood in as well so I left the window pretty open without any huge curtains or distractions.